4th Grade Curriculum

 Physical Education

-The Geneva School is committed to providing a curriculum in physical education that allows frequent and diverse opportunities to engage in physical activities necessary to support a healthy mind and body.
-Fourth grade students develop specific sports skills through learning, practice drills, and modified game play.
-Students learn the basic rules of a variety of sports and games and build health and fitness through strength and flexibility conditioning with an emphasis on cardiovascular endurance.
-Fourth graders develop motor proficiency through expressive play and creative movement.
-Students enjoy individual sports such as tennis and track as well as team sports such as volleyball, Wiffle ball, and basketball.
+The Geneva School is committed to providing a physical education curriculum that allows frequent and diverse opportunities to engage in physical activities that support a healthy mind and body.
+They explore more deeply how to take care of their bodies and glorify God.
+Understanding good health begins with learning the five components of health fitness and how they are dynamically incorporated into our activities for daily living, exercise, and sports.
+Fourth grade students develop specific sports skills through individual and group practice drills and modified game play.
+They learn basic rules and their significance in a variety of sports and games.
+They also develop fine and gross motor proficiency through expressive play and creative movement.
+Students enjoy individual sports such as paddleball and badminton as well as team sports such as volleyball, Wiffle ball, and basketball.
+Character growth and development are critical aspects of physical education.
+The fourth graders increase their level of activity; various groups work in different environments engaging in multiple activities, challenges, and competitions, which fosters an atmosphere that promotes the growth and strengthening of the students’ character in the likeness of Jesus.

 Field Trips and Culminating Events